jangho721/jangho721.github.io/_pages/me.md

 Designed and implemented a deep neural network for detecting fraud transactions, highlighted in this blog.
 The model's advanced design reduced the time to train our model by over 85% (to less than two hours), significantly increasing the volume of fraud transcations detected.

-We introduced Zorak, an AI-driven community tool designed to significantly reduce traders’ manual workloads and contribute to traders community building.
-Our AI agent, Zorara, analyzes real-time market data and provides actionable trade insights, empowering traders to make informed decisions quickly and efficiently.
+We introduced Zorak, an  community tool designed to significantly reduce traders’ manual workloads and contribute to traders community building.
+Our AI agent, Zorara,

-My research bridged machine learning and bioinformatics to address challenges in proteomics.
-Specifically, the focus of my work was reranking and rescoring de novo sequencing results, and I developed novel post-processing methods for accurate peptide identification.

-My research focuses on making ML models more interpretable and explainable through interactive visualizations that amplify human’s ability to understand and interact with AI systems.